php-fig/fig-standards/accepted/PSR-3-logger-interface.md

 - The `Psr\Log\NullLogger` is provided together with the interface.
 It MAY be used by users of the interface to provide a fall-back "black hole" implementation if no logger is given to them.
-However conditional logging may be a better approach if context data creation is expensive.
+However, conditional logging may be a better approach if context data creation is expensive.

 - The `Psr\Log\LoggerAwareInterface` only contains a